 Most of these differences are due to normal fluctuations in the economy and are not considered by management to be material.
-The only material fluctuation in 2015 is due to a large extra grant from the state this year, mostly used for capital outlay.
+The only material fluctuation in 2016 is due to the large extra grant from the state last year (2015), mostly used for capital outlay, which was not repeated in 2016.